maur1th/naxos-forum/README.md

-Bulletin board project undertook in order replace a [CoolForum](https://github.com/dsoriano/coolforum) solution.
+Bulletin board project which aims to replace a [CoolForum](https://github.com/dsoriano/coolforum) solution.

+Made in python3.
 Based on a Django+PostgreSQL backend with a BootStrap+JQuery frontend.